obsidiandynamics/meteor/README.md

 ```

 ### Publishers
 Publishers place records into the stream, for consumption by any number of subscribers.
-The pub-sub topology adheres to a multipoint-to-multipoint model, meaning that there may be any number of publishers and subscribers interacting with a stream.
-Often a single publisher is used with multiple subscribers.
+The pub-sub topology adheres to a broad multipoint-to-multipoint model, meaning that there may be any number of publishers and subscribers simultaneously interacting with a stream.
+Depending on the actual solution context, stream topologies may be point-to-multipoint, multipoint-to-point and point-to-point.

 ### Subscribers
 A subscriber is a stateful entity that reads a message from a stream, one at a time. **The act of reading a message does not consume it.** In fact, subscribers have absolutely no impact on the stream.
-This is the main point of distinction between a message stream and a traditional message queue (MQ).
+This is a yet another point of distinction between a message stream and a traditional message queue (MQ).

 A subscriber internally maintains an offset that points to the next message in the stream, advancing the offset for every successive read.
 When a subscriber first attaches to a stream, it may elect to start at the head-end or the tail-end of the stream, or seek to a particular offset.